RealityBending/Onboarding/README.md

 ## GitHub

-Here is a series of guidelines and exercices to help you get started with GitHub
+Here is a series of guidelines and exercices to help you get started with GitHub.
+There are multiple ways to interact with GitHub.

 ### Download a GitHub repository locally on your computer